EmployTest Logo

 What is a Reference Check?

 A reference check helps you to verify an applicant’s background, skills, and performance from past managers, supervisors, colleagues, and schools.
 It builds your confidence in hiring the right person for the job.
-You can conduct a reference check over the phone, via email, or through specialized reference-checking apps.
+You can conduct an employment reference check over the phone, via email, or through specialized reference-checking apps.

 The truth is reference checks can be a helpful part of the hiring decision.
 You can use it to understand how to best manage and utilize potential employees.